-- Gently press the dirt around the plant to set it in place and remove any air pockets.
+- Press the dirt around the plant to set it in place and remove any air pockets.

-- New slips require watering every day for the first week and every other day the second week and so on until you are doing it only once a week.
+New slips require watering every day for the first week and every other day for the second week, around 1 inch of water a week, and so on until you do it only once a week.

-Cut back on watering a month before harvesting.
-For example, Cut back on watering after two months for a sweet potato maturing in 90 days.
+Cut back on watering before harvesting, for instance, after two months for a sweet potato maturing in 90 days.

-- For those left in the patio or terrace, use black plastic or fabric to cover the container whenever the temperature drops or heavy rainfall is on the radar.
+For those left on the patio or terrace, use black plastic or fabric to cover the container whenever the temperature drops or heavy rainfall is on the radar.

-- Choose a fertilizer rich in potassium and phosphate with lesser nitrogen, such as Lilly Miller Morcrop, for your sweet potato slips.
+- Choose a fertilizer rich in potassium and phosphate with lesser nitrogen, for your sweet potato slips.

 - Water your slips in the morning to let the excess water evaporate from the soil gradually throughout the day.